1878 St. Croix labor riot: Legacy

 The folk song titled "Queen Mary" is still popularly sung by schoolchildren and musicians across the Virgin Islands, encompassing the lyrics "don't ask me nothing at all, just pass me the match and oil".

 In 2018 artists Jeannette Ehlers and La Vaughn Belle unveiled a 7 m statue of Mary Thomas, titled "I am Queen Mary," where she is seen seated on a throne with a cane knife and torch.
 Its installation in Copenhagen made the statue Denmark's first public monument to a black woman.
 Many aspects of it come from her Afro-Crucian background, where the statues base was built from coral cuts made by enslaved people from St. Croix and her face being formed from facial scans of the artists.
 The statue itself was the first public monument in Denmark and was created to be used as a form of remembrance of the Fireburn and what happened in St. Croix.

 Angela Golden Bryan published a book in 2018 titled: Fireburn The Screenplay, which pays homage to the laborers who participated in the uprising as well as raises awareness of historical injustices.

-Sayeeda Carter is a longtime educator and cultural organizer in the U.S. Virgin Islands.
-She is the stepdaughter of noted Virgin Islands historian and activist Mario Moorhead, a key figure in the United Caribbean Association (UCA), a community-centered organization that has held space for cultural, political, and educational work in Frederiksted for decades.
-The UCA building, located near Fort Frederik, has served as a vital hub for grassroots engagement and historical remembrance.

-For many years, members of UCA have organized the annual Fireburn Commemoration Re-enactments, honoring the 1878 labor revolt led by Queen Mary, Queen Agnes, and Queen Mathilda.
-These reenactments have been a cornerstone of cultural memory in the territory, offering the community a way to actively preserve and honor its history.

-Raised within this rich tradition of cultural activism and communal storytelling, Carter has extended that legacy through her career in the Virgin Islands public school system.
-With over three decades of service as an educator, she annually directs a student production of 1878: Queen Mary an’ Dem, a play written by Richard Schrader.
-Performed by her drama students, the play brings the Fireburn to life for new generations, blending performance, education, and historical reflection into a living tribute to Virgin Islands resistance and resilience.